-This class will focus on basic navigation using the Macintosh; the desktop, mouse, keyboard, Windows, menus, a detailed examination of memory, storage, networking, aliases and file operations.
-The Macintosh OS, file management and formats will also be covered, as well as techniques for solving common software and hardware problems.
+This class will focus on basic navigation in the Macintosh: desktop, mouse, keyboard, windows, menus, a detailed examination of memory, storage, networking, aliases and file operations.
+The Macintosh OS file management and formats will also be covered, as well as techniques for solving common software and hardware problems.
 The class will also include business issues relevant to the graphic arts industry, including copyright law and other legal issues, ethics, pricing and marketing artwork, trade customs and professional business practices.
-One Macintosh computer per student is assigned for the course.
+One Macintosh computer per student is assigned for the course